ranwez/CDScompare/README.md

 -v/--verbose : displays messages indicating progress during execution

 -o/--old_version : triggers use of the old program version which uses comparison of entire locus structure strings to compute identity, which can take up more memory during execution

+-e/--exon_mode : triggers use of the exon coordinates instead of the CDS coordinates to compare the two annotations' loci

 ## Program's unit tests